 - No smoking signs are ignored in main lounge area

 Xiao Nan Guo Spa is a pretty well-kept secret.
 It's more famous for its restaurants in Shanghai serving traditional, local food.
 One of its outlets in Shanghai also has the large spa associated with it.
 Take one step inside the cavernous spa facility and you might never leave.

-The facility not only has a spa and restaurant, it also is a full-range entertainment venue with billiard rooms, mahjong rooms, a kids' play area, arcade, massage lounge, beauty salon and barbershop, and VIP private rooms.
-It is the perfect place for a group of gals, a family outing, company party or a tired couple just in from a long flight.
+The facility not only has a spa and restaurant and it also is a full-range entertainment venue with billiard rooms, mahjong rooms, a kids' play area, arcade, massage lounge, beauty salon and barbershop, and VIP private rooms.
+It is the perfect place for a group of gals, a family outing, company party, or a tired couple just in from a long flight.

 Massage and Lunch